taunsquared/graphic-novel-thesis/ComicBookScript/2019-01-14_Script-Milestone1.md

 *translation: "Who are they?"*

-Min watches one Water Cycler in particular -- her gene mother Jina, daughter of Majhee Suh and Vec Barbosa, easily one of the most strikingly beautiful of the Automata -- with proud reverence.
+Min watches one Water Cycler in particular -- her gene mother Jina, daughter of Majhee Suh and Vec Barbosa, easily one of the most strikingly dramatic in physique out of the Automata -- with proud reverence.

 Min: **"Eles são os *cicladores de água*."**